Nipsuli/unisonhttp/README.md

 # unisonhttp

 Simple HTTP server and client written in unison.
-I've tried to follow RFC 2616 (+ RFC 7230 to RFC 7235) on request and response parsing and creation as well as possible, but as this is first http implementation I've written, please let me know if there is something wrong.
+I've tried to follow RFC 2616 on request and response parsing and creation as well as possible, but as this is first http implementation I've written, please let me know if there is something wrong.
 Also contributions are welcome :)

 Dependencies:
 * `utils` from [Nipsuli/unison-utils](https://github.com/Nipsuli/unison-utils)